 Super Smash Bros.
 4’s amiibo metagame had a lot of problems.
 There was no learn toggle, the AI couldn’t taunt, and – most of all – you couldn’t use FPs online in any way.
-Then Datel came to the rescue with the revolutionary amiibo Powersaves device, which paved the way for online tournaments and helped build the metagame we all know and hate to this very day!
+Then Datel came to the rescue with the revolutionary amiibo Powersaves device, which paved the way for online tournaments and helped build the metagame we all know (and hate) to this day!
 Powersaves work for Super Smash Bros.
 Ultimate as well, and you can use them to download a copy of your amiibo figure’s backup file to send to tourneys.
 Though today’s guide will be targeting Powersaves usage for Ultimate, we’ll be talking about its functions for the previous title as well.

 For step one, you’re going to need an amiibo Powersaves.
 They generally go for about $15 USD and can be found through GameStop for the best price.
 The actual device appears as a rectangular tile; after plugging it into your PC via USB, you can place an amiibo figure on the base to activate its functions.
 From there, you can back up the file, and you can then send that file to a tournament host.
 How convenient!
-Just to be clear, you’ll be needing access to a PC to be able to do this.
-If all you have is a mobile phone, you can check out our mobile backup guide instead.
+To be clear, you’ll be needing access to a PC to be able to do this.
+If all you have is a mobile phone, you can check out our mobile backup guides instead.

 Once you’ve obtained your amiibo Powersaves device, you can download its instruction manual right here.
 All of its basic functions are detailed in the manual, but we’ll explain them here as well!
 For now, let’s continue with the setup.
 You’ll also need to download the Powersaves software, and you can find the link for that here.
 Extract the .zip file, install the program, and then open up the application.
-Connect the base to the PC, and you should be good to go!
+Connect the base to the PC with the USB cable and you should be good to go!
 If you have any further questions (or if something isn’t working as expected), you can check the instruction manual listed above.

-Backup and Restore
+Backup & Restore

 As you might imagine, the blue Backup button lets you create a backup of your amiibo figure.
-It’ll prompt you to type in a name for the new file, so type whatever you want and it’ll save the .bin file under that name.
+It’ll prompt you to type in a name for the new file, so put in whatever you want and it’ll save the .bin file under that name.
 By default, these files are saved in C://Users/(Your Username)/Powersaves for AMIIBO.
 If you want to enter a tournament on our Discord server, all you have to do is take that .bin file and send it to the tournament host via an email or direct message.
 Be sure to read each tournament’s rules so you know exactly where to submit your entry!

-Cheats and Power Tag
+Cheats & Power Tag

 At the time of writing, amiibo Powersaves’ cheats have not been updated since the release of the Cloud, Corrin, and Bayonetta amiibo in 2017.
 If for some reason you’re still playing Super Smash Bros.
 4 (and using our guides), you can use Powersaves to give your FP stat points and bonus effects in the blink of an eye!
 You can’t use Powersaves to directly add Spirits to a Super Smash Bros.
 Ultimate FP, but you can upload a .bin file to the SubmissionApp Spirits editor instead, which works just as well!
 Please note that editing equipment or Spirits onto an FP doesn’t give it an inherent advantage.
 It’s just a shortcut that helps reduce the amount of farming you’ll need to do.
-As a side note, Powersaves includes cheats for non-Smash games as well, including The Legend of Zelda: Breath of the Wild.
+As a side note, Powersaves natively includes cheats for non-Smash games as well, including The Legend of Zelda: Breath of the Wild.

 Most amiibo Powersaves come with a tiny disc called a Power Tag, which you can think of as a blank amiibo figure.
 You can load any .bin file to this Power Tag and then scan it onto your Wii U or Nintendo Switch as if it were a genuine figurine.
-There’s no way for the console to tell if the amiibo you’re using is from a Power Tag or not, so no worries!
-You can also use Power Tags to host your own tournaments, and you can accept submissions on our Discord server.
+There’s no way for the console to tell if the amiibo you’re using is from a Power Tag or not — no worries!
+You can also use Power Tags to host your own tournaments, and you can accept submissions over on our Discord server.
 Then load the files to the Power Tag one at a time, and have them fight each other as if you actually had the trainers’ amiibo figures!
 How cool is that?!